Aman ul-Mulk: Aftermath

-Aftermath

 Amir ul-Mulk had shown himself quite unfit to rule.
-He had made himself hateful to the Chitralies and had been guilty of treachery to the English.
+He had made himself hateful to the Chitralis.
 Sir George Robertson therefore declared that subject to the approval of the Government of India, Shuja ul-Mulk his younger brother was recognised as Mehtar.
 The critical nature of the situation leading up to the siege of Chitral is brought out very clearly in the speech made by Lord Elgin, the Viceroy of India, on 29 March 1895, to the Supreme Legislative Council.

-Description
+Legacy

+Aman ul-Mulk is referred to in local chronicles as the Great Mehtar, who ruled over the valleys with what British officials described as oriental despotism between 1857 and 1892.
+Sir George John Younghusband denoted him as a "strong and astitute" ruler.
+Lord Curzon acclaimed him as "The very man for such a state and such times".

-Though admirably suited to govern a savage people, he was exceedingly cruel, treacherous and vindictive.
-Sir Lepel Griffin has called him – a translucent old savage.
+Though admirably suited to govern a savage people, British also viewed him as cruel, treacherous and vindictive.
 At his accession he killed all his near relations except his brother Sher Afzul, who fled.
-Historian John Keay has put him down as "the cunning genius". whereas orientalist, Gottlieb Wilhelm Leitner has referred to him as, "A terrible man, who to extraordinary courage joined the arts of the diplomatist".
+Aman ul-Mulk is believed to be the instigator of the murder of British explorer George W. Hayward through the agency of Mir Wali of Yasin.
+Sir Lepel Griffin called him – a translucent old savage.
+Historian John Keay has put him down as "the cunning genius".
+Whereas orientalist Gottlieb Wilhelm Leitner has referred to him as, "A terrible man, who to extraordinary courage joined the arts of the diplomatist".
+With the few incidence of turbulence apart Chitral remained relatively undisturbed during his reign noting which Churchill wrote, "Meanwhile Aman ul-Mulk ruled in Chitral showing great respect for the wishes of the British Government and in the enjoyment of his subsidy and comparative peace".